-Anti-Eyebrow Piercing Location
+Anti-Eyebrow Piercing Location:

 An anti-eyebrow piercing, also known as a teardrop or butterfly piercing, is a surface piercing placed just above the cheekbone, typically lining up with the edge of the eyebrow.

-Anti-Eyebrow Piercing Process
+Anti-Eyebrow Piercing Process:

-The classic process for an anti-eyebrow piercing is clamp and pierce.
+The classic process for an anti-eyebrow piercing is a clamp and pierce.
 The more modern way to perform this piercing is with the dermal punch and taper method.

-Eyebrow Piercing Location
+Eyebrow Piercing Location:

 An eyebrow piercing is another surface piercing that typically pierces toward the outer edge of your eyebrow, but can technically be pierced anywhere on the eyebrow.
 If you’re feeling bold, you can modify this piercing by using two pieces of body jewelry to create a double eyebrow piercing.

-Eyebrow Piercing Process
+Eyebrow Piercing Process: